zwsaile/rock-paper-scissors/README.md

 5. You will automatically be brought back to the page where you can choose an item

-6. If you want to choose a new difficulty, press refresh and re-enter your name and difficulty selection
+6. If you want to choose a new difficulty, press refresh and re-enter your name, icon, and difficulty selection.

 ## Deploy Link